Finite groups with geodetic Cayley graphs: Experiments.

 The temporary required subset associated with a collision is constructed as follows.
 Suppose that adding a single candidate $J$ to $X$ would resolve the collision.
 Then we insert $J$ into the required subset, unless invoking \fillin with $X' = X \cup \{ J \}$ fails.
 For pairs of candidates whose addition would resolve the collision, we proceed similarly, but only add the larger of the two candidates to the required subset.

-Finally, if all calls to \fillin failed, and thus the required subset is empty, then the call to \handlethreecolls fails as we cannot resolve the collision.
-Crucially, if all calls to \fillin forbade the corresponding inclusion, then we also forbid $I$ on the stack frame corresponding to $I_\mathrm{last}$.
+Finally, if all calls to \fillin{} fail, and thus the required subset is empty, then the call to \handlethreecolls fails as we cannot resolve the collision.
+Crucially, if all calls to \fillin{} forbid the corresponding inclusion, then we also forbid $I$ on the stack frame corresponding to $I_\mathrm{last}$.